emanuelegaliano/TRACCIA/README.md

 # TRACCIA
-TRACCIA - Transformation &amp; Reactive Analysis Chain-based Context Integration Architecture.
+**Transformation & Reactive Analysis Chain-based Context Integration Architecture**

+TRACCIA is a lightweight and extensible Python framework designed for building data-processing pipelines using a clean and modular Chain of Responsibility pattern.